 What Are Our Options if we know our wedding can’t go ahead?

 If your wedding definitely can’t go ahead, it’s a very personal decision about what you want to do.

-Most of my clients so far have chosen to postpone their wedding to later this year, next year and even the one after that and I am working with all of them to make it possible at no extra cost.
+Most of my clients so far have chosen to postpone their wedding to next year and even the one after and I am working with all of them to make it possible at no extra cost.

 There are quite a few options if you really don’t want to postpone too far, but you will most definitely have to change the format of your wedding.

-Hopefully all will be well between now and your wedding date and you won’t have to move or cancel it, nor drastically change any of your plans.
+Hopefully all will be well between now and your wedding date and you won’t have to move or cancel it, nor change too many of your plans.

 As hard as it can be, try not to get sucked into the Coronavirus overwhelm through the information overload on the internet, radio or office rumour.
 And if you’re like me and you’re an lbc addict, I strongly recommend turning it off and rediscovering podcasts and audiobooks at this time instead.

 This is a situation that none of us wanted or expected to be in, and all I can offer is to work with you to find a solution for your individual situation.

 And if you’re at all worried about COVID-19 or just want to talk it through, give me a call and let’s talk.